FivesquareSoftware/Cumulus/Docs/Cumulus-Guide.md

 #### How do I set up my workspace to use Cumulus?

-You can build and link libCumulus.a as part of your project build by adding its Xcode project to your workspace and adding libCumulus.a to the link phase.
+If you aren't using [Cocoa Pods](http://cocoapods.org), you can build and link libCumulus.a as part of your project build by adding its Xcode project to your workspace and adding libCumulus.a to the link phase.
 Workspaces don't currently provide a way to automatically search for headers in other projects in the workspace, so you'll also need to add the path to Cumulus to your header search path.

 Let's say you dropped Cumulus in ./Ext/Cumulus.
 Then, in Xcode, you would: